Cleveland man spends 14 hours trapped inside a powerless Cadillac XLR roadster

-Peter Pyros has survived cancer, a stroke and nine surgeries.
-Yet his most challenging and terrifying ordeal, he said, occurred in his own car parked inside his Cleveland garage late last month.
+DETROIT — Peter Pyros has survived cancer, a stroke and nine surgeries.
+Yet his most challenging and terrifying ordeal, he said, occurred in his own car parked inside his Cleveland, Ohio, garage late last month.

 "I actually scribbled a letter to my nephew, I wrote, 'This is a terrible death, but I love you.'
 I didn’t want anyone to think I committed suicide," Pyros told the Detroit Free Press.